drkmenon/myblog/content/docs/Isa/_index.md

 title: Upanishad
 toc: true
 ---
 Upanishad is the highest point of the peak of Indian Philosophy.
-Where as in world philosophy, it is the culmination of spiritual experiance.
+Where as, in world philosophy, it is the culmination of spiritual experience.